osi/mulgara/README.txt

 You should get something like the following:

-java version "1.4.2_06"
+java version "1.5.0_07"
-Java(TM) 2 Runtime Environment, Standard Edition (build 1.4.2_06-b03)
+Java(TM) 2 Runtime Environment, Standard Edition (build 1.5.0_07-164)
-Java HotSpot(TM) Client VM (build 1.4.2_06-b03, mixed mode)
+Java HotSpot(TM) Client VM (build 1.5.0_07-87, mixed mode, sharing)

 If your shell reports that it cannot find the command, add <JAVA_HOME>/bin (where JAVA_HOME is the location where you installed J2SE to) to your path in the appropriate way for your shell.

 Note.
-You must use J2SE 1.4.2 or above for compiling and running Mulgara.
+You must use a Java in the J2SE 1.5.x series for compiling and running Mulgara.
+Java 1.6.0 and above is not yet supported.

 III.
 Building Mulgara